redis/redis-py/README.md

      It will remove the initial passed startup nodes if their endpoints aren't listed in the CLUSTER SLOTS output.
-     If you use dynamic DNS endpoints for startup nodes but CLUSTER SLOTS lists specific IP addresses, keep it at false.
+     If you use dynamic DNS endpoints for startup nodes but CLUSTER SLOTS lists specific IP addresses, it is best to set it to false.

  cluster_error_retry_attempts: (default=3)